What IS Mindful Medical Massage Therapy?

 Related Aspects of Mindful Medicine Practices Should Be More Integrated

-Yes, I believe specialization — and Scope of Practice — works up to a point, but I also have observed that certain health modalities are so closely related, they should be offered as packages of interrelated services that can or could be offered separately if appropriate.
+Yes, I believe Specialization — and Scope of Practice — work up to a point.
+But I also have observed that certain health modalities are so closely related, they should be offered as packages of interrelated services that can or could be offered separately if appropriate.
 But they very often work much better when used together as an Integrated Whole System.

 Medical Massage Vs Deep Tissue